 Our Civil Engineering Practice provides broad expertise that includes geotechnical engineering, geological engineering, engineering geology, and geology to address a host of geo-failures, including landslides, foundation and retaining wall failures, pipeline failures, dam and levee failures, and construction claims.
 We also provide peer review services for complicated structures.
-Our water resources staff specializes in the application of proven hydrologic, hydraulic, hydrodynamic, and sediment transport research and science to provide scientifically sound and cost-effective solutions to our clients.

-Over the past year, our consultants have been engaged in a number of investigations related to wildland fires, landslides, retaining wall and foundation failures, large construction claims, flooding and sediment transport.
+Over the past year, our consultants have been engaged in a number of investigations related to wildland fires, debris flows, landslides, retaining wall, reinforced earth slope and foundation failures, large construction claims, flooding and sediment transport.
 This practice provided services for property owners, contractors, design professionals, attorneys and insurance carriers.